 THE DIARIES OF PAUL K LYONS - 1987

 By the start of the year, as planned, Barbara was pregnant with our child, and I was aiming to return to London in March.
-It was a full and rich time for me, the last three months in Brazil, with plenty of work, tourist trips, and, of course, carnival.
-I organised my departure carefully, passing on clients to friends, selling some stuff (like my motorbike), and shipping back crates of other stuff, including Brazilian crafts (many of which still decorate my house 30 odd years later).
+It was a full and rich time for me, the last three months in Brazil (Diary 34), with plenty of work, tourist trips, and carnival.
+I organised my departure carefully, passing on clients to friends, selling some stuff (like the motorbike), and shipping back crates of other stuff, including Brazilian crafts (many of which still decorate my house 30 odd years later).

-My immediate priority in London was to find work, so that I could support Barbara and child, but I soon got caught up in buying a small weekend cottage, in Aldeburgh, Suffolk.
+My immediate priority in London was to find work, so that I could support Barbara and child, but I soon got caught up in buying a small weekend cottage, in Aldeburgh, Suffolk (Diary 35).
 Since Barbara and I had no plans to live together (our homes were just a mile apart), I had dreamed up the idea of having such a cottage so we could be a family at weekends.
 Having found a suitable property, getting a job became even more important.
-Fortunately, my freelance work from Brazil for FT newsletters had led to a good relationship with the editors there, and I was offered, first, some holiday cover work, and then a contract to edit a newsletter called ‘European Energy Report’.
+Fortunately, my freelance work in Brazil for FT newsletters had led to a good relationship with the editors there, and I was offered, first, some holiday cover, and then a contract to edit a newsletter called ‘European Energy Report’.